romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 })
 ```

-`db` is extended query builder, so it has all the same methods as a query builder and additional specific methods such as `createTable`, `changeTable` and the others.
+`db` is an extended query builder, so it has all the same methods as a query builder and additional specific methods such as `createTable`, `changeTable`, and others.

 It's possible to run custom raw queries, for example, to create a table and fill it: